Edy Tavares

-Walter Samuel "Edy" Tavares da Veiga (born March 22, 1992) is a Cape Verdean professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Walter Samuel "Edy" Tavares da Veiga (born March 22, 1992) is a Cape Verdean professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
 He was selected with the 43rd overall pick in 2014 NBA draft by the Atlanta Hawks and has played internationally for the Cape Verde national basketball team.
 Tavares receives praise as a physical phenomenon, standing tall and possessing a wingspan.

 After being scouted in his hometown, Tavares started playing for Gran Canaria in 2009.
 He was drafted in the 2014 NBA draft by the Atlanta Hawks where he played one season.
 In 2017, Tavares signed with Real Madrid where he reached stardom, winning two EuroLeague titles and six All-EuroLeague Team selections, as well as several domestic accolades.
-Tavares is the EuroLeague's all-time leader in blocks.
+Tavares is the EuroLeague's all-time leader in rebounds and blocks.

 Tavares guided the Cape Verdean national team to their first-ever World Cup in 2023, and has played at AfroBasket in 2013 and 2021.